-Course Description

-Final Year Projects represent the culmination of study towards the Bachelor of Engineering degree.
-Projects offer the opportunity to apply and extend material learned throughout the program.
+Course Description Final Year Projects represent the culmination of study towards the Postgraduate Engineering degree.
+Projects offer the opportunity to apply the material learned throughout the program, extend and advance the knowledge through research.
 Assessment is by means of a seminar presentation, submission of a thesis, and a public demonstration of work undertaken.

-In contrast to the majority of courses studied elsewhere in the program, projects are undertaken individually or in small groups.
-This necessarily introduces the dimension of workload management into the program to enable completion of a large, relatively unstructured "assignment" over the course of the year.
+Projects are undertaken individually or in small groups.
+This necessarily introduces the dimension of workload management into the program to enable completion of a large, relatively unstructured "assignment" over the course of the semester.
 The projects undertaken span a diverse range of topics, including theoretical, simulation and experimental studies, and vary from year to year.
 The emphasis is necessarily on facilitating student learning in technical, project management and presentation spheres.

-Assumed Knowledge Students must have successfully completed a minimum of 210 units to enrol in this course.
-3rd year of Electrical, Computer, Telecommunications or Mechatronics Engineering degree

-Contact Hours Lecture Face to

-Face to Face On Campus 1 hour(s) per Week for Full Term Plus regular meetings with designated supervisor.

-Unit Weighting

-Workload Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course.
+This course consists of a combination of Part A and Part B which reflects the full year multi-term sequence program.
+Part A must be completed before Part B is commenced.
+Assumed Knowledge First year of Electrical, Computer Systems Engineering Postgraduate degree.
+Contact Hours Callaghan Lecture Face to Face On Campus 1 hour(s) per Week for Full Term Plus regular meetings with designated supervisor.
+Unit Weighting 10 Workload Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course.
 Multi-Term Sequence Advice This course is part of a multi-term sequence.
 Both Part A and Part B must be completed to meet the requirements of the sequence.
 Part A and Part B must be completed in consecutive terms.
 Students must complete Part A before completing Part B. Students must complete the sequence within a twelve month period.
-If students complete Part A but are unable to complete Part B within the timeframe, they must re-enrol in Part A. Part A cannot be completed as a standalone course, it will only count towards your program once you have successfully completed Part B.

-www.newcastle.edu.au CRICOS Provider 00109J
+If students complete Part A but are unable to complete Part B within the timeframe, they must re-enrol in Part A. Part A cannot be completed as a standalone course, it will only count towards your program once you have successfully completed www.newcastle.edu.au CRICOS Provider 00109J

+Part B.